LOOK BACK IN ANGER

 • His anger is destructive to those around him This play is connected to understanding British life in the twent ieth century as well as an important piece of write-up in the British seting.

-Setting of the play
+3. Explain the Setting of the play

 The play takes place in the Porters’ one-room atic apartment located in the Midlands of EnglandThe Significance of the seting implies that their home and life is economically downscale.